|The Writer Reads Some Science|

 I'm interested in anthropology as well but I tend not to "isolate" this particular branch of learning, turning it instead on the living relations existing in the present time and always getting the sense that what anthropology presents are gestures of the spirit still alive and active in the world; in one's own community and the world at large.
 What it does is break the band of dangerous prejudices hidden by the guises and veils of mere cosmopolitan life rampant in the so-called globalized world.

-But these questions are raised in my mind about science:
+But these questions are raised in my mind about science and technology:

-I read science with some or all of the questions in mind and always in relation to the psychology of “repression.”
-When you repress various values and energies will they seek their “revenge”?
+I read science with some or all of the questions in mind and always in relation to the psychology of "repression."
+When you repress various values and energies will they seek their "revenge"?
 Does a scientific society live with this?
+Is it a central power in the modern world, jealous of its place and imposing itself where it can, thus creating a reaction?
 I think so if you take a quick look around.
+The reaction may not be legitimate and science makes it clear that it is not abolishing religious belief but the reaction is there.
+And as Trump has proven it is a significant reaction.

-I think I began to study theories of various types to understand aspects of the world that is carried by individuals.
 I recognize that every theory starts at some time in the concrete, was a response to a condition.
-There is nothing “theoretical” about a human being but there does seem to be quite an effort to turn the human being into a theoretical entity.
-That’s something the writer naturally opposes.
+There is nothing "theoretical" about a human being but there does seem to be quite an effort to turn the human being into a theoretical entity.
+That's something the writer naturally opposes.
 Theory is power or is quickly converted into action.
-The paradox is that if most things socially have developed out of “theory” to “stop” would be to secure the theory into absolute fact and rob the world of its creative character.
+The paradox is that once theories start to roll to "stop" would be to secure the theory into absolute fact and rob the world of its creative character.
+Theory becomes too big to fail in a way.

 I wouldn't say, exactly, that the scientific culture we live in is a god-less, poet-less boredom but it does run into a problem.
 As it succeeds, as it increases the ability to materialize former dreams, as miracles become more refined the utter exhaustion from disillusionment sets in among the recipients of its success.
 A loathing, an absurdity, a deliberate vandalism of the intellect occurs to try and escape the killing of dreams because soon enough the miracles of scientific vision overpower the visions of individuals, even if the miracles have become exhausted, drained of meaning and merely self-serving after a time.

-Scientists, generally speaking, as men and citizens have a combination of angst and the most bizarre, defective proposals one could imagine.
-Perhaps it is a lesson to learn from specialization: what pressure it puts on the ego to come up with the "mighty scheme" to save and/or redeem everything.
-With all kinds of excessive baggage in the modern mind you are bound to come across the attenuation of healthy, vital ideas.
-Rather, the scientist becomes like the old Roman emperor whose emaciated passion is disguised by his scheme to save the world.
+Scientists, generally speaking, as men and citizens have a combination of angst and a few bizarre, defective proposals to save humanity from itself.
+Perhaps it is a lesson to learn from specialization: the extreme pressure it puts on the ego to come up with the "mighty scheme" to save and/or redeem everything.
+With all kinds of excessive baggage in the modern brain you are bound to come across the attenuation of healthy, vital ideas.

 In the limitless universe there are enormous limits.
 If in looking at the world one perceives that there are no limits then one has surrendered to the function of the dominant myth, which is to say, that there exists no limit that can't be overcome.
 But we know for every advance in scientific/technological life there are new obstacles erected.
 At the very least there are all the new learning curves that must be learned and applied in real time just to get familiar with the new technology!